salam002/NRDC---Washington-Project/README.md

 # National Resources Defense Council - Washington Decarbonization Project
 Data Analysis of Low-Income Building Decarbonization in Washington State

 My first experience using Colab and Pandas!
-The code extremeley messy and inefficiently written, nevertheless, I was able to draw insights from IPUMS data.
-I would approach this project differently today, but it was definitely a fantastic learning opportunity.
+At this point in my undergraduate career, my only technical course was an introduction to data science.
+This is why the code lacks a cohesive architecture and does not utilize efficient programming practices.
+Nonetheless, this was first technical experience and was an incredible learning experience overall.